-- Businesses, partnerships, limited liability companies taxed as partnerships, and S corporations located or doing business in Oregon or providing services to Oregonians. - Unemployment insurance benefits received because of an Oregon job. - Severance pay received because of an Oregon job. - Farms located in Oregon.
+- Businesses, partnerships, limited liability companies taxed as partnerships, and S corporations located or doing business in Oregon or providing services to Oregonians. - Unemployment insurance benefits received because of an Oregon job.

-- Estates and trusts in Oregon or that have Oregon property or businesses. - Oregon State Lottery. - Sale of Oregon property. - Rents and royalties for use of Oregon property. - Community property.
+- Severance pay received because of an Oregon job. - Farms located in Oregon. - Sick pay and vacation pay earned from an Oregon iob. - Estates and trusts in Oregon or that have Oregon property or businesses. - Oregon State Lottery. - Sale of Oregon property. - Rents and royalties for use of Oregon property. - Community property.
 If you're a resident of Oregon and your spouse is a resident of a state with community property laws, you may be taxed on part of your spouse's income.
-Community property laws in the state where your spouse lives determine if you're taxed on any of your spouse's income. - Global intangible low-taxed income (GILTI) if you were an Oregon resident on the date you received it (actual or deemed), or if it's from property employed in a business, trade, profession, or occupation carried on in Oregon while a nonresident.
+Community property laws in the state where your spouse lives determine if you're taxed on any of your spouse's income.